 While we may be living in a new normal, a comforting, long standing annual tradition in Niagara Falls will soon be in place to brighten spirits.
-The much loved Winter Festival of Lights will light up the night when it runs November 14, 2020 through January 10, 2021.
+The much loved Winter Festival of Lights will light up the night when it begins November 14, 2020.

 Canada’s largest free outdoor light festival, the Winter Festival of Lights features more than 3 million sparkling LED lights and spectacular displays along an 8km stretch of the Niagara Parkway, Dufferin Islands and Queen Victoria Park.

 Festival viewing is a perfect winter destination that can be completed safely from the comfort of your car, or if you wish to get a closer view of the impressive displays, head out on foot from a hotel on Falls Avenue Resort.
 Displays in Queen Victoria Park are a short walk from the Resort, and thanks to well marked walkways it is a peaceful and joyful walk.
 Display areas are positioned to allow plenty of space for social distancing for a relaxed and safe experience.

 Be on the lookout for 10 new installations to the festival.
 The new 3D displays include larger than life polar bears, Rudolph the Red Nosed reindeer, an outstanding gingerbread house, and the Misty Kids village.